-HEURISTIC PROCEDURES FOR SENSITIZING PATHS:
+HEURISTIC PROCEDURES FOR SENS FIZING PATHS:

-- This is a workable approach, instead of selecting the paths without considering how to sensitize, attempt to choose a covering path set that is easy to sensitize and pick hard to sensitize paths only as you must to achieve coverage. - Identify all variables that affect the decision. - Classify the predicates as dependent or independent. - Start the path selection with un correlated, independent predicates. - If coverage has not been achieved using independent uncorrelated predicates, extend the path set using correlated predicates. - If coverage has not been achieved extend the cases to those that involve dependent predicates. - Last, use correlated, dependent predicates.
+- This is a workable toproach, instead of selecting the paths without considering how to sensitize, attempt to choose a covering path set that is easy to sensitize and pick hard to sensitize paths only as you must to achieve coverage. - Identify an variables that affect the decision. - Classify the predicates as dependent or independent. - Start we path selection with un correlated, independent predic - If coverage has not been achieved using independent uncorrelated predicates, extend the path set using correlated predicates. - If coverage has not been achieved extend the cases to those that involve dependent predicates. - Last, use correlated, dependent predicate desired outcome for wong reason.

-PATH INSTRUMENTATION:
+PATH INSTRUMENTATION

 Path instrumentation is what we have to do to confirm that the outcome was achieved by the intended path.

-Co-incidental Correctness: The coincidental correctness stands for achieving the desired outcome for wrong reason.
+Co-incidental Correctness: The coincidental correctness stands for achieving the

-The above figure is an example of a routine that, for the (unfortunately) chosen input value (X = 16), yields the same outcome (Y = 2) no matter which case we select.
-Therefore, the tests chosen this way will not tell us whether we have achieved coverage.
-For example, the five cases could be totally jumbled and still the outcome would be the same.
+The above figure 1: an example of a routine that, for the (unformately) chosen input value (X - 16), yields the same outcome (Y = 2) no matter which case we select.
+Therefore, the tests chosen this way will not tell us whether we have achieved conterage.
+For example, the five cases could be totally jumited and still the outcome would be the same.
 Path Instrumentation is what we have to do to confirm that the outcome was achieved by the intended path.
 The types of instrumentation methods include: